-In interpreting this site certificate, any ambiguity will be clarified by reference to the following, in order of priority: (1) this Final Order on Amendment #1 of the Oregon Trail Solar Facility (2) Fifth Amended Site Certificate, (2) the Final Order on Amendment #5 of the Montague Wind Power Facility, (3) the Final Order on Amendment #4 of the Montague Wind Power Facility, (4) the Final Order on Amendment #3 of the Montague Wind Power Facility, (5) the Final Order on Amendment #2 of the Montague Wind Power Facility, (6) the Final Order on Amendment #1 of the Montague Wind Power Facility, (7) the Final Order on the Application, and (8) the record of the proceedings that led to the Final Order on Amendment #3, Final Order on Amendment #4, Final Order on Amendment #3, Final Order on Amendment #4, Final Order on Amendment #3, Final Order on Amendment #4, Final Order on Amendment #5, Final Order on Amendment #3, Final Order on Amendment #4, Final Order on Amendment #5, Final Order on Amendment #3, Final Order on Amendment #5, Final Order on Amendment #3, Final Order on Amendment #5, Final Order on Amendment #5, Final Order on Amendment #3, Final Order on Amendment #5, Final Order on Amendment #5, Final Order on Amendment #3, Final Order on Amendment #4, Final Order on Amendment #5, Final Order on Amendment #4, Final Order on Amendment #5, Final Order on Amendment #4, Final Order on Amendment #5, Final Order on Amendment #4, Final Order on Amendment #6
+In interpreting this site certificate, any ambiguity will be clarified by reference to the following, in order of priority: (1) this Final Order on Amendment #1 of the Oregon Trail Solar Facility (2) Fifth Amended Site Certificate, (2) the Final Order on Amendment #5 of the Montague Wind Power Facility, (3) the Final Order on Amendment #4 of the Montague Wind Power Facility, (4) the Final Order on Amendment #3 of the Montague Wind Power Facility, (5) the Final Order on Amendment #2 of the Montague Wind Power Facility, (6) the Final Order on Amendment #1 of the Montague Wind Power Facility, (7) the Final Order on the Application, and (8) the record of the proceedings that led to the Final Order on Amendment #3, Final Order on Amendment #4, Final Order on Amendment #3, Final Order on Amendment #4, Final Order on Amendment #5, Final Order on Amendment #3, Final Order on Amendment #4, Final Order on Amendment #5, Final Order on Amendment #3, Final Order on Amendment #4, Final Order on Amendment #5, Final Order on Amendment #3, Final Order on Amendment #5, Final Order on Amendment #6

 As authorized in Final Order on Amendment #5, the Montague Wind Power Facility certificate holder obtained approval to split the Montague Wind Power Facility site certificate into three site certificates - Montague Wind Power Facility, Montague Solar Facility and Oregon Trail Solar Facility.
-Each of these site certificates holder six are held by a wholly owned subsidiary and LLC created by Avangrid Renewables, LLC resulting in each certificate holder being owned by the same parent company.
+Each of these site certificates holders is are held by a wholly owned subsidiary and LLC created by Avangrid Renewables, LLC resulting in each certificate holder being owned by the same parent company.
 In addition, these facilities share facility components, interconnecting facility components and long-term operation.